Microchip-MPLAB-Harmony/usb_apps_host/apps/hub_cdc_hid/readme.md

 This application demonstrates the capability of the USB Host Stack to access and manage multiple USB Devices through a Hub.
 The demonstration application enumerates a HID mouse and CDC emulator device via an external hub.
 The host will demonstrate the communication from the CDC emulator device and the HID mouse.

-Open the project in MPLAB X IDE and select the desired project configuration.
+1. Open MPLAB X IDE the project corresponding to the selected board.
+Refer to the [Building the Application](#building_the_application) section for details.
 1. Build the code and program the device.
-2. Connect a hub to the Host connector on the desired board.
+1. Connect a USB hub to the Host connector on the desired board.
-3. Connect a mouse to a spare port on the hub.
+1. Connect a USB mouse to a spare port on the hub.
-4. Connect the CDC emulator device to another spare port on the hub.
-Follow the directions for setting up and running the cdc_serial_emulator USB device demonstration.
-On the personal computer, open a serial terminal and set the serial Baudrate to 9600.
-5. At the prompt, (LED:), enter 1, 2*, or 3* to toggle the corresponding LEDs on the starter kit. (*: depending of the board).
-6. Click the mouse Left and Right buttons.
+1. Click the mouse Left and Right buttons.
 This will toggle LED on the demo board.
+1. Follow the directions for setting up and running the cdc_serial_emulator USB device demonstration.
+Start a terminal program on the USB Host personal computer and select the Serial-to-USB Dongle as the communication port.
+Select the baud rate as 9600, no parity, One Stop bit, and no flow control.
+1. Connect the CDC emulator device to another spare port on the hub.
+1. The LED on the USB host board will turn on as soon as the CDC device is connected.
+Refer to the [Configuring the Hardware](#config_title) section for details on the relevant LED.
+1. The terminal emulator program will immediately display the text "LED ON."
+1. Pressing the key "1" on the terminal will cause the LED on the Host USB board to switch on.
+Pressing any other key on the terminal message will cause the LED to switch off.
+1. The above step can be repeated.
+1. Ensure that the CDC serial emulator device is completely powered off before detaching and reattaching to the embedded CDC host.